cri-o/cri-o/docs/crio.conf.5.md

 **manage_ns_lifecycle**=false
   Determines whether we pin and remove namespaces and manage their lifecycle

+**namespaces_dir**="/var/run/crio/ns"
+  The directory where the state of the managed namespaces gets tracked.
+Only used when manage_ns_lifecycle is true

 **pinns_path**=""
   The path to find the pinns binary, which is needed to manage namespace lifecycle